While there is so much to do in Marrakech, after a few days, many look to escape further afield to see more of Morocco.

 Waterfalls, Easy Hiking, Natural Encounters

 Take a day trip to the Middle Atlas to see one of the biggest waterfalls in Morocco.
-One of the most popular day trips from Marrakech; the Ouzoud Falls offer the opportunity for some easy hikes with stunning views, a typical Moroccan lunch at one of the restaurants overlooking the falls and even an up close encounter with some of the local Barbary macaques.
+One of the most popular day trips from Marrakech; the Ouzoud Falls offer the opportunity for some easy hikes with stunning views, lunch at one of the restaurants overlooking the falls enjoying typical Moroccan food, and even an up close encounter with some of the local Barbary macaques.
 It is also possible to take a boat ride to get up close to the falls.

 Even at 2.5 hours from Marrakech, Ouzoud waterfalls attract a big crowd on weekends so aim for a weekday if possible.
 If you are planning on self-guiding some day trips, this one is entirely possible to visit without a guide.
 The drive there will take you through some of Morocco’s most beautiful landscapes.